 Then we went to see the pandas.
-Until recently, the National Zoo had two adult pandas, the male Tian Tian, and female Mei Xiang.
+When we visited, the National Zoo had two adult pandas, the male Tian Tian, and female Mei Xiang.

 During our visit we saw a very hungry panda.
 I tried figuring out whether this is Tian Tian or Mei Xiang by comparing it to the zoo’s pictures, but I’m just not sure.
 If I had to guess, I’d pick Mei Xiang.